Introduction

 VAS Platforms

-This example show a way to model a set of mobile VAS platforms.
-It is a basic example for someone starting their journey with Kuwaiba and who is wondering how to model applications and services.
+This example showcases a way to model mobile VAS platforms.
+This is a beginner level example for users who wonder how to model applications and services.

 Platform Operation